groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/Documentation.md

 GRDBQuery provides two property wrappers:

-- With **`@Query`**, SwiftUI views can automatically update their content when the database changes.
+- With **`@Query`**, SwiftUI views can display database values, and automatically update when database content changes.
 Generally speaking, `@Query` helps subscribing to Combine publishers defined from the SwiftUI environment:

     ```swift
     /// A view that displays an always up-to-date list of players in the database.